jonnyboyC/kos-language-server/server/README.md

 kos-language-server is a language server for the Kerboscript language, part of Kerbal Operating System mod.

+## Installation
+This package should like be installed globally using

+      npm install -g kos-language-server

+the server can then be started by

+      kls

+## Arguments

+- `-v` `--version`       output the version number
+- `--node-ipc`         Connect with node inter process communication
+- `--stdio`            Connect with standard io --clientProcessId  Id of the attached client process -h, --help         output usage information

 ## Features
 Currently the kos-language-server 0.6.1 implements the follow features
 - Code completion